 If the superimposing block is to be shifted into focus, the background is darkened with 90 % black.
 One example of this is modals.

-- Hard shadow applied is as subtly as possible.
-It is merely an aid to separating superimposed blocks of the same colour.
+- The shadow used is as subtle as possible.
+It is only an aid for separating two white, overlapping fields.

 - It is always made up of two shadows: a short one and a long one.
 The long, soft shadow creates space and depth.
 The short shadow reinforces the clear separation of blocks.